 - 1. A conference during which the charges will be explained and the student will be given an opportunity to respond to the charges before he or she may be suspended. - 2.
 A pre-suspension conference is not required, and the student can be immediately suspended when the student's presence poses a continuing danger to persons or property or an ongoing threat of disruption to the educational process.
 In such cases, the notice and conference shall follow as soon as practicable. - 3.
 An attempted phone call to the student's parent(s)/guardian(s). - 4.
 A written notice of the suspension to the parent(s)/guardian(s) and the student, which shall: - a.
 Provide notice to the parent(s)/guardian(s) of their child's right to a review of the suspension; - b.
 Include information about an opportunity to make up work missed during the suspension for equivalent academic credit; - c.
-Detail the specific act of gross disobedience or misconduct resulting in the decision to suspend; - d.
-Provide rationale or an explanation of how the chosen number of suspension days will address the threat or disruption posed by the student or his or her act of gross disobedience or misconduct; and - e.
-Depending upon the length of the out-of-school suspension, include the following applicable information: - i.
-For a suspension of 3 school days or less, an explanation that the student's continuing presence in school would either pose:
+Detail the specific act of gross disobedience or misconduct resulting in the decision to suspend and the specific duration of the suspension, including actual dates of suspension. - d.
+For a suspension of 5 or more school days, a statement of what, if any, appropriate and available support services will be provided to the student during the length of his or her suspension.